ewof/TownyWaypoints/README.md

 # TownyWaypoints

-Configurable plot types for Towny that players can teleport between
+Configurable plot types for Towny that players can teleport between.

 ### Traveling